Do something different this half term…

 The half term will be your last chance to experience the magic of Eden’s wintery ice rink.
 There are lessons, sessions just for toddlers and for six to 12-year-olds and there are penguin skating aids ideal for helping young skaters gain in confidence.
 On the 24th and 25th February there are also shadow puppet workshops and performances at Eden – where the whole family can try their hand at making their own shadow puppets – all included in the admission price.

 If you like the sound of all of these mini-Cornish adventures, why not take a look at our special four-night half term offer?
-Including free childcare, kit hire and a jam-packed programme of events and entertainment for the whole family.
+Including free kids club sessions, kit hire and a jam-packed programme of events and entertainment for the whole family.